P4-Research/nikss-p4c/backends/ebpf/docs/design.md

 ```

 Description of marked lines:
-1. Lookup into `_groups` map is intended to distinguish member reference and group reference.
-When inner map is found,
+1. Detect if reference is group reference.
+When field `_is_group_ref` is non-zero, reference is assumed to be a group
-   reference is assumed to be a group reference.
+   reference.
 2. Read first entry in a group.
 This gives number of members in a group.
 3. From calculated hash some least significant bits are taken into account.
 Number of this bits are equal to last
    parameter of constructor of `ActionSelector`.